 Even with the best hardware and rendering, VR can still cause sickness if games move your virtual head much differently from your real head.
 The difference between the acceleration your inner ears feel and the acceleration your eyes see is the cause of VR sickness.
-It turns out that pretty much every 3D game requires your virtual head to move around, which is why existing games have been astoundingly difficult to bring to VR.
+It turns out that pretty much every 3D game requires your virtual head to move around, which is why existing games have been difficult to bring to VR comfortably.

 VR GAME DESIGN